scottsweb/wp-instagram-widget/readme.txt

 = 1.4 (in progress) =
 * Remove null framework support
 * Introduce class filters
+* Do not set a transient if no images are returned

 = 1.3.1 =
 * Force lowercase usernames